Question from Barbara: I know that we’re all supposed to be using 5G cell phones in the not so distant future.

 I’ve tried to research this for myself and found that some “experts” say the radio frequencies used for 5G can cause cancer while others say they won’t.

 Can you clear this up for me once and for all?
-Will 5G phones be safe to use?
+Are 5G phones safe to use?

 Rick’s answer: I’d love to clear this issue up for you Barbara, but I’m afraid that won’t be possible at this present time.